ColinMelendez/ACM-Cloud-Consulting-Stack/README.md

     - Provisioning a worker API endpoint backend.
     - Starting a local Vite development server for the front end, and binding it to the worker API endpoint.

-All of these are created as-needed on a per-developer basis via sst, and are re-used whenever the same developer starts their development stack with `pnpm run dev'.
+All of these are created as-needed on a per-developer basis via sst, and are re-used whenever the same developer starts their development stack with `pnpm run dev`.
 All of these feature hot-reloading for local changes made while the sst dev shell remains open.

+Resources created by developers using `pnpm run dev` will not affect production deployment resources.

 ## Production Deployment

-Resources created by developers using pnpm run dev will not affect production environment's resources.

 To deploy the project to production, execute